-Keeping the money flowing from draws or savings
+- Keeping the money flowing from draws, savings or construction loans

-Dealing with building codes, building permits and building inspectors
+- Dealing with building codes, septic permits, building permits and building inspectors

-Supplying all the little items, often unclear who should provide and which, if ignored, can slow down a job dramatically (like nails, adhesive, batteries, insulation foam, work lights, extension cords, blades, etc.)
+- Supplying all the little items, often unclear who should provide and which, if ignored, can slow down a job dramatically, such as:

 The secret to a smooth and efficient build is establishing and following a timeline that works.